 Yes, but the texture will vary.
 We’ve made these with coconut flour and they are still delicious, but the texture is more crumbly versus moist.

 Nut free option – Be sure to use sunflower seed butter.
-Note that sunflower seed butter turns flour green once baked. 🙂
+Note that sunflower seed butter turns flour green once baked. 🙂Print

 Cinnamon chickpea blondies are chewy, gluten free treats, perfect for snacking!
 This flourless vegan blondie recipe can also be made nut free.

-- 1/3 cup honey or maple syrup for vegans
+- ⅓ cup honey or maple syrup for vegan option

-- 1/3 cup oat flour or 1/2 cup ground oats made into flour (see notes of grain free option)
+- ⅓ cup gluten free oat flour (40 grams) or ½ cup ground rolled oats made into oat flour *see notes

-- 1/2 cup dairy free white chocolate chips or butterscotch chips, and/or nuts. (see notes)
+- ½ cup dairy free white chocolate chips or butterscotch chips

 - Preheat oven to 350 degrees, and line an 8×8 pan with parchment paper.
 Set aside.